quotient-im/Quaternion/README.md

   rooms/messages; HTML color names and SVG `#codes` are supported;
   by default it's `orange`.
-- `highlight_mode` - set this to `text` if you prefer to use the text color for highlighting (the only option available until 0.0.9.3); the new default is to use the background for highlighting.
+- `highlight_mode` - set this to `text` if you prefer to use the text color for highlighting; the default is to use the background for highlighting.
 - `use_human_friendly_dates` - set this to false (or 0) if you do NOT want usage of human-friendly dates ("Today", "Monday" instead of the standard day-month-year triad) in the UI; the default is true.